How to Use ProptyWise Insights

 How much risk you are comfortable taking.

-Extra priorities such as school catchment, transport, flood concerns, or strata risk.
+Extra priorities or circumstances such as school catchment, transport, one rate rise buffer, diversification needs, or a future purchase plan.

 Performance Metric